romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In GitHub Actions, how can you ensure that a specific job in a workflow only runs after two other jobs have successfully completed?
+Q: In GitHub Actions, how can you ensure that a specific job in a workflow only runs after two other jobs have successfully completed?
 <details><summary>Show the answer</summary><p>

 - **Implement the needs: [job1, job2] keyword in the job definition to establish a dependency on job1 and job2**